Chase Claypool Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Matchup vs. Baltimore

-- In his two matchups against the Ravens, Claypool's 47 receiving yards average is 7.5 less than his over/under for Sunday's game (54.5).
+- Claypool has averaged 47 receiving yards per game in his two career matchups against the Ravens, 7.5 fewer than his over/under for Sunday's game.

-- Claypool has caught a touchdown pass against the Ravens once, but did not have multiple TDs in that game.
+- Claypool, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- This week Claypool will face the NFL's worst pass defense (292.2 yards allowed per game).
+- The 292.2 yards per game the Ravens are conceding through the air makes them the NFL's worst pass defense.

-- The Ravens' defense is 12th in the NFL, allowing 1.5 passing touchdowns per game.
+- The Ravens have conceded 17 passing TDs this year (1.5 per game), ranking them 12th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Bengals, Claypool reeled in three passes for 82 yards (27.3 yards per reception) while being targeted eight times.
+- In last week's outing against the Bengals, Claypool was targeted eight times, totaling 82 yards on three receptions (averaging 27.3 yards per catch).

-- Claypool has put up eight catches for 175 yards over his last three games.
-He was targeted 17 times and averages 58.3 receiving yards.
+- During his last three games, Claypool has collected 175 yards on eight catches, averaging 58.3 yards per game on 17 targets.

 Claypool's Pittsburgh Teammates